d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 Unfortunately the reverse of the medal is the difficulty of the expressiveness when we want to use all transformation rules - mainly the &eta;-conversion - when the code is designed using functionnal programming paradigm.
-Finally the expressivity is not the same when we manipulate functions or static method class implying a inconsistency in the language!
+Finally the expressivity is not the same when we manipulate functions or static method class implying an inconsistency in the language!

 Fortunately Swift is a young langage and we can hope this &eta;-conversion will be